manifoldxyz/manifold-templates/vue/marketplace_page/README.md

 <img src="screenshot.png" width="300" />

-This is a simple example of an Marketplace Listing Page.
+This is a simple example of a Marketplace Listing Page.

 This was created using the standard create-react-app script.